Professor Hugh Dickinson

 I was born in London, moved to the Midlands and was swiftly packed off to boarding school.
 I read biology at my local university, Birmingham (UK), but became quickly distracted by the worlds of motor racing and band promotion – only to re-engage with the subject during a final year project supervised by the charismatic Jack Heslop-Harrison.
 Fortunate to get a reasonable degree, I continued with PhD work under Jack’s supervision in both Birmingham and Madison (Wisconsin) focusing on plant ‘germline’ development and genetics.
 Despite discovering that major RNA processing changes were taking place in plant reproductive cell lineages, the lack of current technology made characterising these ‘reprogramming’ events increasingly slow and challenging.
 Thus, while still wrestling with high-resolution TEM autoradiography and some of the first in situs in plants, I went on to develop a successful second line of research on plant self-incompatibility systems, first during a post-doc at University College London, and later as a lecturer at Reading University.
 As time and technology moved on, new methods developed in the 1980-90s rendered the problems encountered in my PhD work tractable, and moving to the Sherardian Chair of Botany in Oxford in the early 1990s, I stopped work on plant mating systems, and returned to my ‘unfinished’ PhD study of cell specification and fate in reproductive lineages – freshly rebadged as ‘epigenetics’.

 Now retired, I am very lucky both to be Emeritus at Magdalen and a guest in the Department where I help with teaching and providing some technical backup.
 I also have a corner of a lab where I am working down a list of all those ‘Friday afternoon’ experiments that never got done (see below).
-However, having been back and struggling at the bench for a year or two I am beginning to feel a need to write to all my past postdocs and DPhil students apologising for unreasonable expectations…
+However, having been back and struggling at the bench for a number of years I am beginning to feel a need to write to all my past postdocs and DPhil students apologising for unreasonable expectations…

 I also feel strongly about the world of scientific publishing, and how it seems to be very much stacked against those researchers not in large well-funded labs or from developing countries.
 For this reason I have become involved with the Annals of Botany Company, a publishing charity whose aim is to tackle some of these problems.